Bev's

 Thank you so much for publishing it!"

-Warm regards, Vicki Brooker
+Warm regards, Vicki Brooke

 MATERIALS: